nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 In short:
 * gui provides methods for constructing and displaying some standard dialogs.
-* wx provides the actual implementation for those dialogs, and provides many of the constants and extended options you will need to really make use of dialogs effectively.
+* wx provides the actual implementation for those dialogs, and supplies many of the constants and extended options you will need to really make use of dialogs effectively.

 #### Example 1: A Basic Dialog